saikumarv3/leetcode_ja/README.md

-# leetcode solutions using python
+# leetcode solutions using java
 This is my leetcode solution folder.

-Language:
+Language: Java

-Last updated: 2017-06-27

-The source code was fetched using the tool [leetcode-spider](https://github.com/Ma63d/leetcode-spider).